MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

-# Setup instructions for a setting up a vantage6 node as a Linux systemd service
+# Guidelines for setting up a vantage6 node as a Linux systemd service

 Requirements: